AlexeiDenis/AlexeiDenis/README.md

 - 👋 Hi, I’m @AlexeiDenis, I’m a Front End Development wannabe.

 ## About Me
-  - I'm currently working to make a recipe PWA website that replace the old cookbook.
+  - I'm currently working on a PWA recipe website that would the old cookbook.
   - I'm  looking to improve web development skills.
   - Currently learning React JS.
   - Next I want to learn EXPRESS JS or Nest JS.